emmyclau/CarND-Vehicle-Detection/README.md

 ### Step 4: Implement a sliding-window technique and use the trained classifier to search for vehicles in images.

-1. I chose 5 sizes of the sliding window with scale (1, 1.5, 2, 2.5 and 4) of default window 64 x 64.

-2. I limited the area that each sliding window can search.
+1. I chose 5 sizes of the sliding window with scale (1, 1.5, 2, 2.5 and 4) of default window 64 x 64 and limited the area that each sliding window can search.